sorgerlab/indra/models/rasmachine/README.md

 ```

 The entries of `search_genes` is a special list in which _only_ standard
 HGNC gene symbols are allowed.
-Entries in this list are used to search
+Entries in this list are also used
+to search PubMed but also serve as a list of `prior` genes that are known
+to be relevant for the model.
+#Entries in this can be used to search
-PubMed specifically for articles that are tagged with the gene's unique
+#PubMed specifically for articles that are tagged with the gene's unique
-identifier rather than its string name.
+#identifier rather than its string name.
 This mode of searching for articles
-on specific genes is much more reliable than searching for them using
+#on specific genes is much more reliable than searching for them using
-string names.
+#string names.

 Example: